StarExecMiami/StarExec-ARC/starexec-kubernetes/README.md

-# Deploying StarExec in Kubernetes<br>(microk8s OR terraform->EKS)
+# Deploying StarExec in Kubernetes

-1. The k8s configuration files are in `YAMLFiles`.
-2. Deploying in microk8s can be done using the `Makefile`.
+## Deploying StarExec in microk8s

-3. Terraform has a separate dir with its own `Makefile`.
+* cd `YAMLFiles`
+* What next Jack?

+## Deploying StarExec in terraform/EKS

+* cd `terraform`
-    - This subdir has another `YAMLFiles` dir which has some symlinks and some modified copies from the outer `YAMLFiles` dir.
+  - The `terraform/YAMLFiles` directory has some symlinks to the top level `YAMLFiles` files, and also some modified copies of the top level `YAMLFiles` files.
+* The README file has instructions.